headlinesquare/headlinesquare-home/my-hugo-blog/content/posts/20250528_conservative.md

 ### 1.2 Russia-Ukraine War

-Russian President Vladimir Putin has presented his conditions for ending the war in Ukraine, though specific terms remain unspecified in reports [1].
+Russian President Vladimir Putin has presented his conditions for ending the war in Ukraine.
+Putin’s terms include Ukrainian neutrality, recognition of Russia’s hold on annexed territories and a lifting of Western sanctions [1].
 Analysis suggests Western misunderstandings of Putin stem from failing to recognize his consistent behavioral patterns [2].

 [1] Vladimir Putin issues his conditions for ending war in Ukraine, https://nypost.com/2025/05/28/world-news/vladimir-putin-issues-his-conditions-for-ending-war-in-ukraine/
 [2] Why Americans Don't Understand Vladimir Putin — The Russian president hasn't just gone 'crazy.'
 He's always been like this., https://www.thefp.com/p/why-americans-dont-understand-putin